 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-We share your personal data with companies within The Planet Group.
-This will involve transferring your data outside the European Economic Area (EEA).
+We share your personal data with companies within the Planet Equity Group.
+This will involve transferring your data outside the European Economic Area (EEA), and outside of the United States from time to time for entities located inside the United States.

 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented: